C-1: Fate of Judas

-Unlike those who get sent to the Lake of Fire, those who land in “shame and everlasting contempt” will not have to keep company with Satan and his demons; and unlike those who must dwell in Death and Hades, they are still in the Kingdom, and under the loving care of Christ, His angels, and His people.
+Unlike those who get sent to the Lake of Fire, those who land in “shame and everlasting disgrace” will not have to keep company with Satan and his demons; they are still in the Kingdom, and under the loving care of Christ, His angels, and His people.
 Unlike those who must be sent to Hell, they can enjoy living in a heavenly environment.

 Regarding this “everlasting fire prepared for the devil and his angels”, it would appear that unhappy destination is meant primarily for the demons.
-(Matthew 25:41) Mankind is less accountable.
+(Matthew 25:41) Human beings are less accountable.
 The reality of God’s presence and the Heavenly Realm are somewhat invisible to human beings.
 Plus we are bombarded with evil influences from the Devil and his minions.

 God is fair in His judgments.
 “The judgments of the LORD are true and righteous altogether.”
 (Psalm 19:9) Jesus taught this principle of accountability in Luke 12: “And that servant who knew his master’s will, and did not prepare himself or do according to his will, shall be beaten with many stripes.
 But he who did not know, yet committed things deserving of stripes, shall be beaten with few.”
 (12:47-48)

 As the ignorant Roman soldiers were going about their business of crucifying Him, Jesus said, “Father, forgive them, for they do not know what they do.”
 (Luke 23:34)